On Thurston's parametrization of $\mathbb{C}{\rm P}^1$-structures: Abstract

 \section{Abstract}

-Thurston related $\CP^1$-structures (complex projective structures) and equivariant pleated surfaces in the hyperbolic-three space $\H^3$, in order to give a parameterization of the deformation space of $\CP^1$-structures.
+Thurston established a correspondence between $\CP^1$-structures (complex projective structures) and equivariant pleated surfaces in the hyperbolic-three space $\H^3$, in order to give a parameterization of the deformation space of $\CP^1$-structures.
 In this note, we summarize Thurston's parametrization of $\CP^1$-structures, based on \cite{Kamishima-Tan-92} and \cite{Kullkani-Pinkall-94}, giving an outline and the key points of its construction.

-We, in addition, give alternative proofs for the following well-known theorems on $\CP^1$-structures by means of pleated surfaces given by the parameterization.
+In addition we give independent proofs for the following well-known theorems on $\CP^1$-structures by means of pleated surfaces given by the parameterization.
 (1) Goldman's Theorem on $\CP^1$-structures with quasi-Fuchsian holonomy.
 (2) The path lifting property of developing maps in the domain of discontinuities in $\CP^1$.